Shnatsel/libdiffuzz/README.md

  1. [Memory disclosure](https://github.com/ruuda/claxon/issues/10) in [Claxon](https://github.com/ruuda/claxon)

+If you find bugs using libdiffuzz, please open a PR to add it here.

 ## See also

 [Valgrind](http://valgrind.org/), a perfectly serviceable tool to detect reads from uninitialized memory if you're willing to tolerate 20x slowdown and occasional false positives.